-However, you want to move through this is fine.
+However, if you want to move through, this is fine.

-Some women do not want this information to be public and if that is your case, if you are a more private person, that is ok.
+Some women do not want this information to be public; if that is your case, if you are a more private person, that is ok.

-When you are ready, let your husband know that you would like to have a sane conversation about this life event.
+When you are ready, let your husband know that you want to have a sane conversation about this life event.

-You do not want this conversation to degenerate into an emotional minefield with histrionics and name-calling being your main communication techniques.
+You do not want this conversation to degenerate into an emotional minefield, with histrionics and name-calling being your main communication techniques.
 You are hurt.
-And when you are hurting, it is natural to want to attack the person who is responsible for that hurt.
+And when you are hurting, it is natural to want to attack the person responsible for that hurt.

 The problem with that is that it will make this important conversation counterproductive.
 So breathe deeply and count to three when about to say something that you may regret down the line.

-If you don’t feel capable of being able to reign in your hot emotions, make an appointment with a marriage counselor.
-This conversation will be much healthier when done with the expert guidance of someone who has vast experience in the field of post-infidelity recovery.
+If you don’t feel capable of reigning in your hot emotions, make an appointment with a marriage counselor.
+This conversation will be much healthier when done with the expert guidance of someone with vast experience in the field of post-infidelity recovery.

 When your husband cheats, you may feel like he is holding all the power cards.
 Is he going to leave you for another woman?
 What can you do to “keep” him?
 Is he telling you he is torn between the two of you and doesn’t know what to do?

 All of this can make you feel like you are a victim.
 Guess what?
 You aren’t!
-Remind yourself that you have a say in what your future is going to look like.
+Remind yourself that you have a say in what your future will look like.
 He does not hold all the power here.

-Take some alone time and think about what you really want from this marriage.
+Take some alone time and think about what you want from this marriage.
 Reflect on how you got to this place.
-Maybe the relationship wasn’t so great after all and it is time to go your separate ways.
-Maybe you can use this crisis to invent the next chapter in your marriage, with a large dose of forgiveness and some marriage counseling sessions.
+Maybe the relationship wasn’t so great after all, and it is time to go your separate ways.
+Maybe you can use this crisis to invent the next chapter in your marriage with a large dose of forgiveness and some marriage counseling sessions.

-As you move through this trauma, make yourself and your well-being a priority.
+As you progress through this trauma, prioritize yourself and your well-being.
 Now more than ever.

 Eat healthfully, caring for your insides with plenty of fresh fruit, vegetables, and whole foods.
-Do not dive head first into the Ben and Jerry’s.
-While it may feel good while it is going down, and serve as a distraction from the pain of infidelity, it will do nothing beneficial for you in the long term.
+Do not dive head-first into Ben and Jerry’s.
+While it may feel good while going down and distracts you from the pain of infidelity, it will do nothing beneficial for you in the long term.

-Move your body with daily exercise – walk, run, dance, stretch, do yoga or pilates.
+Move your body with daily exercise – walk, run, dance, stretch, or do yoga or Pilates.
 This will keep the feel-good endorphins flowing and help burn off some of those hurt emotions.
-Hang out with good, positive people who will just sit with you when you need company.
+Hang out with good, positive people who will sit with you when you need company.